Autocruise has added welcome clarity by dividing its 2009 line-up into three distinct ranges; the Star, Star Plus and Driving ranges.

 The line-up kicks off with the Star range including the Stargazer, Starspirit and Starblazer.
 The Starfire has been dropped for 2009.

-Two brand new layouts also feature as part of the Star range.
+There are two brand new layouts that also feature as part of the Star range.
 The Sportstar is a direct rival for the Hymer Van, Hobby Van, Knaus Van TI and the numerous other European ‘Van’ low-profiles that will be available next season.

 The bed above folds back to the size of a single during the day for extra floor and kitchen space.
 Its sub-six-metre body also includes a garage.

 It’s the only model that comes with the lowly 100bhp engine as standard, so it’s worth budgeting for the essential 130bhp upgrade when comparing prices!